-Now, this recipe was adapted, I’ll share the details in the recipe card.
-We found it deliciously good and it looked pretty plated.
-If you don’t want to do all the work of making stuffing balls, you can just bake it in a dish for serving.
-Cook time may very.
-For this recipe you create little round balls of stuffing goodness.
+The stuffing balls are deliciously good and it looked pretty plated.
+But, if you don’t want to do all the work of making stuffing balls, you can just bake it in a dish for serving.
+Cook time may vary but, the taste will be the same.

 Gather all your veggies together.
 Onions, garlic, celery, sage.
 Have loaves of bread, eggs, chicken both and seasonings.